-For example, when you see a billboard for a new blueberry-flavoured Jaffa cookie, it’s ATL.
-When a promoter approaches you in the supermarket and asks “do you want to try our new Jaffa blueberry-flavoured biscuit” it’s BTL.
+For example, when you see a billboard for a new blueberry-flavored Jaffa cookie, it’s ATL.
+When a promoter approaches you in the supermarket and asks “do you want to try our new Jaffa blueberry-flavored biscuit” it’s BTL.

 There are usually special agencies that deal with ATL and BTL marketing, but if the agency is huge then it can have special sectors for ATL and for BTL.

-Customer Lifetime Value – life value of the user
+Customer Lifetime Value – the life value of the user

 This is the total earnings that will come to us from one user during a multi-year relationship with us.
 Here’s why this matters: